-5 Fill out the Vault form.
+5. Fill out the Vault form.

-a Enter Task name and Sequence number.

-- b Optionally enter a description. - c Click Get units to refresh the list of deployment units, or change packages, stored in ChangeMan ZMF, and then select a deployment unit. - d Click Get sites to refresh the list of sites for the selected deployment unit, and then select a site. - e Click Get areas to refresh the list of promotion levels for the selected site, and then select an area. - f Select the primary and secondary owners for the task.
+- a.
+Enter Task name and Sequence number. - b.
+Optionally enter a description. - c.
+Click Get units to refresh the list of deployment units, or change packages, stored in ChangeMan ZMF, and then select a deployment unit. - d.
+Click Get sites to refresh the list of sites for the selected deployment unit, and then select a site. - e.
+Click Get areas to refresh the list of promotion levels for the selected site, and then select an area. - f.
+Specify the Schedule execution time, the date and time at which you want the deployment task to be initiated. - g.
+Select the primary and secondary owners for the task.